 #RogersReads Reading Challenge 2022

-Sign up for this year’s reading challenge now and log at least one book by the end of March for the chance to win a monthly prize!
+Summer Reading Club started June 1, but #RogersReads Reading Challenge is here all year round.
+See if any of your Summer Reading titles hit any of these challenges.
+Sign up now and log at least one book by the end of this month for the chance to win a monthly prize!
 Visit the ReadSquared website to create an account and begin fulfilling the reading challenge missions.
 This challenge is intended for patrons aged 18 and over, but we do have Reading Challenges available for younger patrons.
-Stay tuned to our social media pages and this blog for tips to help complete these challenges and tag us with #RogersReads so we can see how you are doing!
+Stay tuned to our social media pages and this blog for tips to help complete these challenges and tag us with #RogersReads, so we can see how you are doing!

 If any of these books catch your eye, click the image, and it will take you to our card catalog where you can reserve the item for pickup!